MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 # Sensor (Forward Node)

-On this sensor we have two RAID arrays, the 2 x 120GB drives in RAID 1 give me ~120GB usable space to install the OS, and the 12 x 10TB drives in RAID 5 give me ~110TB usable space for /nsm/sensor_data (pcaps).
+On this sensor we have two RAID arrays, the 2 x 120GB drives in RAID 1 give me ~120GB usable space to install the OS, and the 12 x 10TB drives in RAID 5 give me ~110TB usable space for /nsm (pcaps and bro logs).

 I selected the 120GB disk for system install: